chitianhao/ts-arg-parse/ArgParser.en.rst

       Add a global_usage for :code:`help_message()`.
 Example: `traffic_blabla [--SWITCH [ARG]]`.

-   .. function:: void require_commands();
+   .. function:: Command &require_commands();

       Make the parser require commands.
+If no command is found, output help message.
+Return The :class:`Command` instance for chained calls.

+   .. function:: Command &require_options();

-If no command is fonud, output help message.
+      Make the parser require commands.
+If no command is found, output help message.
+Return The :class:`Command` instance for chained calls.

 .. class:: Option